- Published on

-And granted, I am British, so have been brought up in a culture of perpetual awkwardness, but I also think there are two more universal reasons why talking about donating can feel uncool:
+And granted, I'm British, so I've been brought up in a culture of perpetual awkwardness, but I also think there are two more universal reasons why talking about donating can feel uncool:

 1. Talking about giving can seem judgy